Overwhelmed by Health Advice? Focus on These Four Essentials.

 Electrolytes are essential minerals such as sodium, potassium, and magnesium.
 You can get these through your diet or, to simplify this for now, you can also buy an electrolyte mix.

-I personally always carry a water bottle everywhere I go to eliminate any excuses to not drink water, which in return leads to me drinking more water.
+I personally carry a water bottle everywhere I go to eliminate any excuse of not drinking water, which in turn leads me to drinking more water.

 Sleep

-You think if you could crack the secret formula to sleep, you would be superhuman.
+You might think that if you could crack the secret formula to sleep, you would be superhuman.
 That is partially true.
 You will most certainly feel more superhuman.

 Waking up well-rested in the morning is not only possible but should be a very normal occurrence.